More Like This

 4- Jordanian Dinar Currency (JOD)

-Jordanian Dinar hold the fourth spot on the list of most valued currencies globally.
-Despite having such a high value of its currency, the country is not mainly developed.
+Jordanian Dinar is fourth on the list of most valued currencies globally.
+Despite its high value, the country is not mainly developed.

 It also lacks critical natural resources like oil and has sizeable external debt.
 Its high value can essentially be rendered because its government keeps fixed exchange rates.